Economy of Thailand: Banking and finance

 Dangerous levels of non-performing assets at Thai banks helped trigger an attack on the baht by currency speculators which led to the Asian financial crisis in 1997–1998.
 By 2003, nonperforming assets had been cut in half (to about 30 percent).

 Despite a return to profitability, Thailand's banks continue to struggle with unrealized losses and inadequate capital.
 The government is considering reforms, including an integrated financial regulatory agency which would enable the Bank of Thailand to focus on monetary policy.
 In addition, the government is attempting to strengthen the financial sector through the consolidation of commercial, state- and foreign-owned institutions.
 The 2004 Financial Sector Reform Master Plan provides tax breaks to financial institutions engaging in mergers and acquisitions.
 The reform program has been deemed successful by outside experts.
 In 2007 there were three state-owned commercial banks, five state-owned specialized banks, fifteen Thai commercial banks, and seventeen foreign banks in Thailand.

 The Bank of Thailand sought to stem the flow of foreign funds into the country in December 2006, leading to the largest one-day drop in stock prices on the Stock Exchange of Thailand since the 1997 Asian financial crisis.
 The sell-off by foreign investors amounted to more than US$708 million.

 In 2019, the Bank of Thailand kept its benchmark interest rate unchanged for a fourth straight meeting, with the concerns of high household debt and financial stability risks.
+The Monetary Policy Committee cut the policy rate through 2025 and early 2026, and as of mid-2026 has held it at 1.00%.

+Thailand's insurance industry is currently valued at approximately US$27 billion (THB 918 billion) as of 2024.
+Leading insurance companies in the country include Bangkok Insurance, Deves Insurance, Muang Thai Life Assurance, Roojai Insurance and Thai Life Insurance.